Gabriel-RABHI/ActionBridge/Notes/README-2.md

 The generated **Tasks** are "all-in-one" items executed by short-lived, highly specialized micro-agents dynamically configured by the `Planner`.
 These `Worker` agents wake up with a precise persona (e.g., "Blazor UI Expert"), execute the code, document their exact changes, and die.
 They never have to waste tokens reflecting on their broader purpose.

 When the **Ticket** is completed - it mean that there is no remaining **Tasks** to be done for this Ticket and declared completed - a final **Summary** is produced.
 There is a summary **Index** that reference each **Tickets** summary. **Tickets** summary explain (1) the task intent, (2) the starting point, (3) problems and (4) changes.
 Upcoming **Ticket** processing **Agents** can read the **Index** and read the various tickets summaries as knowledge base.
-### The Ticket as a "Distance Reduction" Engine

-A Ticket is a dynamic state evaluators request.
-A Ticket continuously compares what the user wants (Intent) with what actually exists in the files (source code reality).
-The goal of a Ticket is simply to emit the exact sequence of Tasks required to reduce the distance between the intent and the current reality to zero.

-- **Example:** You have a Ticket titled "Add PayPal support to Checkout."
-If you run this on a fresh branch, the AI sees a large gap between intent and reality, emitting 10 tasks to create files, write logic, and map models.
-If you reactivate the exact same Ticket a month later after the API structure has changed, the AI evaluates the _current_ reality, sees a smaller gap, and emits only 2 tasks to update the specific API mappings.
-- **Benefits:**
-    - **Idempotent Execution:** You can safely rerun Tickets.
-If the code already matches the intent, the AI will evaluate the state and do nothing.
-    - **Automated Refactoring:** Reactivating old Tickets against a newly updated foundational architecture forces the AI to bridge the gap and automatically update the local code to match new global standards.

-The complete workflow overview is :
-- **Feed the Specification Space**: if you want a complete Agentic Vibe Coding workflow, create work-items as `Intents` in the Specification Space.
-This `Intents` are sorted, and express what must be done.
-They use any other Guideline, Rule, Documentation files to be interpreted as `Ticket`.
-- **Process Tickets to generate Tasks**.
-Each Ticket is processed by a new, fresh LLM session.
-Tasks are complete prompt containing exactly what is needed for the LLM to reduce the distance between the code reality and the Intent.
-- **Execute Tasks**.
-Each Task is executed by a fresh new Agent.
 ### Iterative Context Enhancement

 Traditionally, documentation rots because it is secondary to the code.
 In the ActionBridge workflow, the local Specification Space _drive_ the code generation.
 Therefore, refining the context is the primary development activity.
 Developers iterate on the local AI context as intensively as they used to iterate on source code.
 By adding branch-specific Specification Space artefacts (Tool-set, System Prompts, Agent Configuration, Guildelines, Rules, etc), and cherry pick historical ticket summaries, developers step-by-step build a localized knowledge base that acts as a perfect mirror of the desired code state.